microsoft/TemplateStudio/docs/navigation-advanced.md

 }
 ```

-## NavigationBackStackEntry
+### 3. Add NavigationBackStackEntry.cs
 NavigationBackStackEntry represents an entry on the navigation backstack.
-You need to add this additional class.
+You need to add this class.
 ```csharp
 public class NavigationBackStackEntry
 {